 Ashiyu 足湯 literally means a foot spa.
 Ashiyu is usually formed with a small bathing pool filled with hot spring water and is often placed under a wooden canopy where people sit around and soak their feet in the pool.
 The hot spring water in the pool is kept running or in a circulation system to maintain cleanliness.
 Ashiyu is usually offered for free.
-Since there is no rental towels available, you need to bring a towel.
-Just try soaking your feet in Ashiyu for a few minutes and you may feel your body getting warmed up as if you were taking a good hot bath.
+Since there is no rental towel service available, you need to bring a towel.
+Just try soaking your feet in Ashiyu for a few minutes and you may feel your body getting warmed up if you were soaking your body in a bathtub.

 Ashiyu - Niijima island, Tokyo